 stones at us and prevented us from landing from our ships.
 Sailing thence, we came to another river, very great

 and broad, which was full of crocodiles and hippopotami.

-"The Periplus of Hanno", a Greek account of a voyage by Hanno, a Carthaginian general of the Vth century BC - translation by Wilfred H. Schoff
+"The Periplus of Hanno", a Greek account of a voyage down the coast of western Africa by Hanno, a Carthaginian general of the Vth century BC - translation by Wilfred H. Schoff

 Detail from the 1851 Longman's Map of Ancient Northern Africa.
 Red dots indicate the sites covered in this section.
 Blue dots indicate Roman towns which are covered in another section, namely Baelo Claudia in Spain and Caesarea Mauretaniae (Cherchell) and Tipasa in Algeria.
 A separate section with a more recent map of Morocco covers the monuments of some historical medinas (walled towns)